OpenVAA/voting-advice-application/docs/candidate-app/password-validation.md

 ## Backend

+- `/api/auth/candidate/register` endpoint is implemented by [`candidate.ts`](/backend/vaa-strapi/src/extensions/users-permissions/controllers/candidate.ts) using the registration key
-Before accepting the password, the backend also validates the password.
-This is done in the [`candidate.ts`](/backend/vaa-strapi/src/extensions/users-permissions/controllers/candidate.ts) file using the same `validatePassword` function from [`passwordValidationCopy.ts`](/backend/vaa-strapi/src/util/passwordValidationCopy.ts).
+  - the backend also validates the password using the same `validatePassword` function
-Currently, the backend uses a copy of the original validation file.
+  - validation uses a copy of the original validation file, [`passwordValidationCopy.ts`](/backend/vaa-strapi/src/util/passwordValidationCopy.ts)
+- `/api/auth/reset-password` is fully handled by Strapi's users-permissions plugin

 ## Password requirements